psigen/bazel-mixed-binaries/README.md

 # Mixed Python/Shell Bazel Example

-In this repo, we have a python binary target that counts the number of instances of some string and returns the count.
+In this repo, we have a python binary target that counts the number of lines of a file that contain some specified string and returns this count via stdout.
 This is the `//pylib:counter` target.

 Assume this is an upstream package that produces many binary tools for various purposes.

-Now, I have a second package that contains some data files that I would like to process.
-For convenience, I would like to create a shell script that will run the python binary tool over several such data files.
+We have a second package `//shbin` that contains some data files that we would like to process.
+For convenience, we create a shell script that runs the python binary tool over several such data files with the correct arguments.

-What is the right way to represent the dependencies between these targets such that bazel will package them appropriately?
+What is the right way to represent the dependencies between these targets and resolve the `//pybin:counter` target from the `//shbin:run` target such that Bazel will package them appropriately?

 ## Examples:

-We can call `//pybin:counter` as expected using its own data file.
+We can call `//pybin:counter` as expected using an included data file.
 ```bash
 $ bazel run //pybin:counter "apple" pybin/data.txt
 3